A primary focus of the Judaic Studies is to enable students to acquire a solid foundation in learning traditional Jewish texts.

 Oral Law (Mishnah and Talmud) — Students are engaged in the study of Talmudic literature throughout their time at Yavneh.
 Although content mastery is a goal of the program, we strive to encourage students to form a lifelong love of Talmud and a commitment to learning it.
 Students not only learn the broad strokes of content, but also the subtleties and nuances of Talmudic analysis and come to understand the Talmud’s role at the core of Jewish faith.

 Jewish Thought and Law — Yavneh Academy's four-year sequence in Jewish Thought and Law provides students with a solid grounding in the philosophy of Judaism.
 Here, students are able to discuss Jewish approaches to daily issues and explore the implications of Jewish texts on contemporary issues.
 Students are able to ask the “real” questions they have about Judaism and discuss their faith with teachers in a safe and comfortable setting.

 Electives — Judaic electives are given in a variety of areas designed to broaden the scope of the curriculum and give students agency in choosing the areas of Judaism they learn in a more in depth manner.
 Numerous electives are offered each year for juniors and seniors.
-Some electives which have been offered in the past include: Jewish History, Advanced Jewish Philosophy, Jewish Ethics, Zionism, Parsha (the weekly Torah reading) and Navi (prophets and scriptures).
+Some electives which have been offered in the past include: Jewish History, Jewish Philosophy, Jewish Ethics, Zionism, Parsha (the weekly Torah reading), Kabbalah and Navi (prophets and scriptures).